Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 There are 2 sources for the cash_roll.
 The roundup to integer number of shares and the shares close price differences between the fixing (computation) and rolling (execution) dates.
 It could be positive or negative.
-The finance of the cash_roll during each rolling period is assumed  to be done separately by the investor.
+The finance of the cash_roll (it should be a small positive or negative value) during each rolling period is assumed to be done separately by the investor.

 [TOP](#TOP)